yandex-cloud/docs/en/serverless-containers/operations/trigger-name-update.md

    1. In the [management console]({{ link-console-main }}), select the folder containing your trigger.
    1. Open **{{ serverless-containers-name }}**.
    1. On the left-hand panel, select ![image](../../_assets/functions/triggers.svg) **Triggers**.
-   1. Select the trigger you want to update.
+   1. Select the trigger whose name you want to update.
-   1. In the upper-right corner of the page, click **Delete**.
+   1. In the upper-right corner of the page, click **Edit**.
-   1. In the window that opens, click **Delete**.
+   1. Edit the name and click **Save**.

 - CLI